jm4rcos/code-explorer/readme.md

 - 🎯 **Technology Filters**: Use tags to filter snippets according to technologies like NestJS, TypeScript, JavaScript, and much more.

-- 👥 **Community**: Join the community, comment, and rate snippets from other developers.

 ## 🔮 **Future Features (Coming when I feel like it)**

 - 📢 **Real-time Feedback**: Let others comment and judge your code!